IstiqlalBhat/BBAPS/README.md

 ## License

-This project is open-source (MIT License).
-See [LICENSE](LICENSE.md) for details.
+This project is open-source under the [MIT License](LICENSE.md).

-**Disclaimer**: BBAPS is a research-oriented proof of concept.
-Production usage requires thorough security audits, real-world testing, and compliance checks.
+**Disclaimer**: BBAPS is a **research-oriented proof of concept**.
+Any production usage should undergo thorough security audits, real-world testing, and regulatory compliance checks.
 ```